Board of Directors

 Anne L. Mariucci is a retired executive with over 30 years of experience in homebuilding and real estate.
 Prior to 2003, Ms. Mariucci held a number of senior executive management roles with Del Webb Corporation and was responsible for its large-scale community development and homebuilding business.
 She also served as President of Del Webb following its merger with Pulte Homes, Inc. in 2001 until 2003.
 Since 2003, she has been affiliated with the private equity firm Hawkeye Partners (Austin, Texas).
-She serves as a director of CoreCivic, Inc., Taylor Morrison Home Corporation, Berry Petroleum, Banner Health, Arizona State University Enterprise Partners, and the Fresh Start Women’s Foundation.
+She serves as a director of CoreCivic, Inc., Taylor Morrison Home Corporation, Berry Corporation, and several non-profit boards.
 Ms. Mariucci is a past chairman of the Arizona Board of Regents and served on the board from 2006 to 2014.
 She is a past director of the Arizona State Retirement System, HonorHealth and Action Performance Companies, as well as a past trustee of the Urban Land Institute.

 A. Randall Thoman is principal of Thoman International, LLC, a business advisory and consulting firm.
 He has been a Certified Public Accountant for more than 40 years.
 He began his career with Deloitte & Touche LLP and became a Partner in June 1991.
 For 15 years, Mr. Thoman had primary responsibility for the technical interpretation and application of accounting principles and audit standards and the review of all reporting issues and financial statements for Nevada-based companies registered with the SEC.
 He retired from Deloitte in October 2009.
 Mr. Thoman serves on the board of Boyd Gaming Corporation and previously served on the board of SHFL Entertainment, Inc. until its acquisition in 2013.